Union Meeting Hall

 On August 6th, 2021 the steeple of the Union Meeting Hall was removed for repairs.
 The steeple, rebuilt after being struck by lightning and damaged by fire in 1976, was in need of repairs to replace progressive rot.

 On September 25th, 2021 the steeple of the Union Meeting Hall was put back on top of the building just in time for Ferrisburgh Day, with festivities set to begin the following morning.
+The project was funded by the Town of Ferrisburgh.

-The original 181-year-old windows have been removed and are currently being restored offsite.
-In addition, any rot on the exterior trim will be removed and painted and any damaged interior window stops will be repaired this spring.
-Once the windows are replaced custom storm windows will be installed to protect the windows from the elements.
+All of the windows in the Union Meeting Hall have temporarily been removed and are currently being restored.
+In addition, any rot on the exterior trim will be replaced and painted and any damaged interior window stops will be repaired or replaced.
 This project was supported in part by the MK Taylor Foundation, The Millstone Foundation and private philanthropic support.
-This rehabilitation of the windows is slated to be finished by summer 2023.
+The rehabilitation of the windows is slated to be finished by late summer 2025.

-Copyright © 2023 Union Meeting Hall - All Rights Reserved.
+Copyright © 2025 Union Meeting Hall - All Rights Reserved.